Autism Spectrum Disorders

 The American Academy of Pediatrics (AAP) has added screening for autism at ages 18 and 24 months to their recommendations for preventive pediatric care.
 Additional follow-up visits after six months for borderline results are at the discretion of the provider.
 Screenings may include:

-AAP guidelines are available online at https://brightfutures.aap.org.
+AAP guidelines for Autism Spectrum Disorders are available online at https://brightfutures.aap.org.
 Additional AAP autism resources are available at www.healthychildren.org.

 Typically, a team of medical and behavioral specialists that generally includes the child's PCP or a behavioral pediatrician, child psychiatrist, speech and language pathologist, and other ancillary clinical specialists, as needed, provides input for a diagnosis of ASD.
 A thorough evaluation for ASD may include the following:

 There are a number of assessment tools that are used by clinicians to assist in the diagnosis of autism.
-A list of some of the assessment tools is included in the Health Net medical policy on the Health Net provider portal and the MHN website.
+A list of some of the assessment tools is included in the Health Net medical policy on the Health Net website.